-Xu Xi 許素細 is the author of twelve books of fiction & essays, most recently her first memoir Dear Hong Kong: An Elegy For A City (Penguin, July 2017), her fifth novel, That Man In Our Lives(C & R Press, 2016) and an ekphrastic essay collaboration with photographer David Clarke Interruptions(HKU Museum & Art Gallery, 2016).
+Xu Xi 許素細 is the author of twelve books of fiction & essays, most recently her first memoir Dear Hong Kong: An Elegy For A City (Penguin, July 2017), a fifth novel, That Man In Our Lives(C & R Press, 2016) and an ekphrastic essay collaboration with photographer David Clarke Interruptions(HKU Museum & Art Gallery, 2016).
 Forthcoming books include a story collection Insignificance(Signal 8 Press, 2018) and an essay collection This Fish Is Fowl (Univ. of Nebraska Press, 2019-20).
 Other recent titles include Access: Thirteen Tales (2011); the novel Habit of a Foreign Sky (2010), a finalist for the Man Asian Literary Prize.
 She is also editor of four anthologies of Hong Kong writing in English.